How to Season a Dutch Oven Simply and Quickly

 Step 1 - Prepare your oven

 Preheat your oven to 225°F and 500°F, depending on the type of oil you plan to use.
 Here’s a basic guide to setting your oven temperature:

+First of all, make sure you pick the right oil for your dutch oven seasoning.
 Apply a small amount of lard or mild vegetable oil with your paper towel, rag, or cloth, and rub it in.
 As you rub it across the entire cooking surface, your cloth may change color.
 Don't be alarmed; this is normal.

 If the surface absorbs the oil quickly, add more, but be aware that you should not have too much lard or oil left over at the end of the process.
 Keep rubbing it in and adding more until the surface has changed color and no longer has any areas that look dry.
 The Dutch oven should have a rich shine to it.

 Step 4 - Remove excess oil